Music City Attractions

 National Museum of African American Music

 Currently under development, the museum stands as an international iconic cultural building dedicated to the vast contributions African Americans have made in music.
 As the only museum in the nation with a dedicated focus on all dimensions of the contributions African Americans have made to American music, NMAAM will encompass musical distinctions that reinforce the impact of African Americans across the country and around the world.
+Opening in 2019.

 Tennessee’s largest outlet, value-retail shopping, dining and entertainment complex.
 Mills Means More and you’ll find something for everyone with more stores, more savings, more brands and more fun.
 Featuring Saks Fifth Avenue Off 5th, entertainment venues such as the Aquarium Restaurant, Rainforest Café, Regal IMAX and Dave & Buster’s.

 The world’s only full-scale replica of the famous Greek temple, Nashville’s Parthenon stands in Centennial Park and features both the city’s art museum and Athena Pathenos, which at almost 42 feet in height, is the tallest indoor sculpture in the Western world.

 Patsy Cline Museum